tedneward/Azgaarnoth/Races/Centaurs.md

 def level0(npc):
     npc.size = 'Large'
     npc.speed['walking'] = 50

     npc.defer(lambda npc: npc.actions.append("***Hooves.*** Melee Weapon Attack: {npc.STRbonus() + npc.proficiencybonus()} to hit, reach 5 ft, one target.
 Hit: 1d4 + {npc.STRbonus()}."))

-    npc.bonusactions.append("***Charge.*** If you move at least 30 feet straight toward a target and then hit it with a melee weapon attack on the same turn, you can use your bonus action to make a hoof attack.") npc.traits.append("***Equine Build.*** In addition, any climb that requires hands and feet is especially difficult for you because of your hooves.
-When you make such a climb, each foot of movement costs you 4 extra feet, instead of the normal 1 extra foot.") npc.skills.append(choice("Choose one of these skills: ", ['Animal Handling', 'Medicine', 'Nature', 'Survival'])) npc.languages.append('Common')
+    npc.bonusactions.append("***Charge.*** If you move at least 30 feet straight toward a target and then hit it with a melee weapon attack on the same turn, you can use your bonus action to make a hoof attack.")

+    npc.traits.append("***Equine Build.*** In addition, any climb that requires hands and feet is especially difficult for you because of your hooves.
+When you make such a climb, each foot of movement costs you 4 extra feet, instead of the normal 1 extra foot.")

+    npc.skills.append(choose("Choose one of these skills: ", ['Animal Handling', 'Medicine', 'Nature', 'Survival']))

+    npc.languages.append('Common')
     npc.languages.append('Sylvan')
 ```